 If this variable is set and not null, its value is used as a format string for strftime to print the time stamp associated with each history entry displayed by the history builtin.
 If this variable is set, time stamps are written to the history file so they may be preserved across shell sessions.
+This uses the history comment character to distinguish timestamps from other history lines.

-- HOSTFILE Contains the name of a file in the same format as '/etc/hosts' that should be read when the shell needs to complete a hostname.
+HOSTFILE Contains the name of a file in the same format as '/etc/hosts' that should be read when the shell needs to complete a hostname.
 The list of possible hostname completions may be changed while the shell is running; the next time hostname completion is attempted after the value is changed, Bash adds the contents of the new file to the existing list.
 If HOSTFILE is set, but has no value, Bash attempts to read '/etc/hosts' to obtain the list of possible hostname completions.
-When HOSTFILE is unset, the hostname list is cleared. - HOSTNAME The name of the current host. - HOSTTYPE A string describing the machine Bash is running on. - IGNOREEOF
+When HOSTFILE is unset, the hostname list is cleared.

+HOSTNAME The name of the current host.

+HOSTTYPE A string describing the machine Bash is running on.